TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

    the second argument is a type, ``issubclass(type2, type)`` must be true (this is useful for classmethods).

    There are two typical use cases for *super*.
-In a class hierarchy with single inheritance, *super* can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
+In a kundi hierarchy with single inheritance, *super* can be used to refer to parent classes without naming them explicitly, thus making the code more maintainable.
 This use closely parallels the use of *super* in other programming languages.